inbo/tutorials/content/tutorials/spatial_variograms/index.md

 ## "Difference" in Distance-Difference Diagrams

+With binning comes the immediate question also part of step 3:
-But what do we actually quantify as "difference"?
+**what do we actually quantify as "difference"?**

-Conventionally, **variance** (VAR) is the average difference of observations (or a subset of observations, e.g. in a group or bin) from the average.
+Conventionally, *variance* (VAR) is the average difference of observations (or a subset of observations, e.g. in a group or bin) from the average.
 It is implemented in R with the `var` function.
-However, applying this formula for variograms is wrong!
+However, applying this formula for variograms is ~~wrong~~ unconventional!

 In *variograms*, the mean is replaced by a given point on the landscape (we want to look at differences from that focus point), and then we iterate over adjacent points.
 Conventional *variance* and geospatial *semivariance* are related in what is called the "stationary case"; in fact, stationarity is a critical assumption for the following spatial data analyses ([see here](https://desktop.arcgis.com/en/arcmap/10.3/guide-books/extensions/geostatistical-analyst/random-processes-with-dependence.htm)): we assume that